Andrew Vaughn Preview, Player Props: White Sox vs. Athletics

 Andrew Vaughn At The Plate

-- Vaughn has driven home a run in 43 games this year (36.8%), including more than one RBI in 12.8% of his games and producing three or more of his team's runs on five occasions..
+- Vaughn has picked up an RBI in 36.4% of his games this season, with two or more RBI in 12.7% of his games.
+He has also produced three or more runs in five contests.

-- In 47 of 117 games this season, he has scored, and four of those games included multiple runs.
+- In 47 of 118 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.